 I knew the problem.
 In those days, the earth appeared to be older than the universe.
 The earth was four and a half billion, and the universe was only a couple, or three billion years old.
 It was a great puzzle.
 And this discovery resolved all that: The universe was now demonstrably older than was previously thought.
 And I got this information right away - the guy came running up to me to tell me all this.

-The existence of this is quite mind blowing.
+The existence of this is quite mind blowing, since "there is nothing there emitting that light".

-To make sense of it, you can think of the universe as the expanding raisin bread model, but it expands faster than light (thus the existence of the cosmological event horizon), so we are still receiving light form the middle, not the borders.
+To make sense of how it is possible to see this light, you can think of the universe as the expanding raisin bread model, but it expands faster than light (thus the existence of the cosmological event horizon), so we are still receiving light form the middle, not the borders.

-The ansiotropies of CMB are likely the best astronomical compass we will ever have, as it is the thing with the least proper motion.
+The ansiotropies of CMB is the ultimate astronomical compass we will ever have, as it is the thing with the least proper motion.

 What an awesome list the dude compiled.
 Contains many of the features we care the most about of the sky, since of course, apparent magnitude is a big determinant of that.